Skip to main content

 Organizing users into teams provides several key benefits:

 • Targeted Routing: Allows the chatbot to direct specific types of customer inquiries to the correct group of experts automatically.
+You can choose this routing to be based on inbound inquiry type, location, etc. It all depends on how you've divided your teams and where you want each conversation to be routed.

 • Shared Inbox: Gives all team members access to a shared queue of conversations, enabling collaboration and ensuring no customer query is left waiting.